bettymoon/teya-ledger-bethcox/README.md

 I would also like to create custom exceptions which give end users detailed messages as to why their calls failed.
 For the time being I have relied on the normal HTTP Responses to respond to incorrect requests.

+This is also bare basic Java and does not include any other language that would be necessary for running in a production environment.

 # Testing

 I followed TDD and the main testing for the Controller can be found in LedgerControllerIT however, ideally I would have also create Unit Tests for the Service class.
 I would also implement e2e testing using a tool like Xray to ensure that there is backwards compatibility going forward.